 Best Practice #9: Continue to Test Employees Regularly

 Even when testing confirms that phishing susceptibility has fallen to nominal levels, continue to test employees frequently to determine if anti-phishing training remains effective.
 The bad guys are always changing the rules, adjusting their tactics and upgrading their technologies.
 Therefore, training reinforcement must remain a part of the organizational security arsenal in order to keep pace with constantly evolving threats.
+This rule applies regardless of the size or type of organization in question.
+When you consider that even high-level government intelligence entities are susceptible to spear-phishing attacks, it makes sense that your stated security measures ought to be tested on a regular basis to ensure they are working effectively.

 Best Practice #10: Provide Thorough Security Training